Two ONECommunity blog posts, one became #3 most-viewed in five months

 Phase 1 — Pick the topic that was personally hard-won

-The first decision almost didn't feel like one: write about the thing you just struggled with, while the struggle is still fresh enough that you remember which assumptions tripped you up.
-Event handlers fit.
-I'd just spent a week wiring handlers for a workflow that needed to validate, transform, and conditionally route data based on which step had just completed and what the upstream load had produced.
-By the end of the week the wiring was solid — but my notes were a graveyard of dead-ends and "wait, that's not how that fires" moments.
+The first post almost picked itself: write about the thing you just struggled with, while the struggle is still fresh enough that you remember which assumptions tripped you up.
+I'd just spent a week wiring handlers for a workflow that had to validate, transform, and conditionally route data based on which step had completed.
+By the end the wiring was solid, but my notes were a graveyard of dead-ends and "wait, that's not how that fires" moments — and those notes became the outline.
+The bar: someone reading the post should be able to ship a working event-handler setup without repeating any of my dead-ends.

 Phase 2 — Write it as the post I wish I'd had